 Let’s get started!

-Travel insurance covers things like lost luggage, theft of belongings including credit cards and passport (lost or stolen), medical emergencies when abroad such as a sudden illness or accident, trip cancellation/interruption if the traveller needs to return home early for an emergency reason, flight cancellations due to weather conditions in the destination country.
+Travel insurance covers things like lost luggage, theft of belongings including credit cards and passport (lost or stolen), medical emergencies when abroad such as a sudden illness or accident, trip cancellation/interruption if the traveler needs to return home early for an emergency reason, flight cancellations due to weather conditions in the destination country.

-It is essential to get travel insurance for any medical emergencies that might happen while traveling.
+It is essential to get travel insurance for any medical emergencies1 that might happen while traveling.
 It can cover costs like a sudden illness or accident.
 It also covers the cost of repatriation if you need to be airlifted back home due to an emergency.

 Let’s have a closer look;